Sidecar (cocktail)

-The sidecar is any cocktail traditionally made with cognac, orange liqueur (Cointreau, Grand Marnier, dry curaçao, or a triple sec), plus lemon juice.
+The sidecar is a cocktail traditionally made with brandy (usually cognac), orange liqueur (Cointreau, Grand Marnier, dry curaçao, or a triple sec), and lemon juice.
+It became popular in Paris and London in the early 1920s.
+Common modifications of the original recipe are a sugar rim, added sugar syrup, and an orange twist or lemon twist.

+Similar drinks

+The sidecar is categorized as a daisy: a spirit, citrus juice, and a liqueur as sweetener.
+Other well-known daisies include the margarita (literally "daisy" in Spanish) and the White Lady.
+Daisies are variants of the older sour formula, which use sugar for sweetening; daisies are more complex and often drier.
+Daisies in general and the sidecar in particular are considered more of a challenge for bartenders because the proportion of ingredients is more difficult to balance for liqueurs of variable sweetness.

 In its ingredients, the drink is perhaps most closely related to the older brandy crusta, which differs both in presentation and in proportions of its components.

-Description

-Like the daiquiri, the sidecar evolved from the original sour formula, but sidecars are often drier than sours, combining liqueurs like curaçao with citrus.
-Sidecars are considered more of a challenge for bartenders because the proportion of ingredients is more difficult to balance for liqueurs of variable sweetness.
+History

 Origin

 The exact origin of the sidecar is unclear, but it is thought to have been invented around the end of World War I in either London or Paris.
-The drink was directly named for the motorcycle attachment, which was very commonly used back then.
+The drink was directly named for the motorcycle attachment, which was very commonly used at the time.

 The Ritz Hotel in Paris claims origin of the drink.
-The first recipes for the sidecar appear in 1922, in Harry MacElhone's Harry's ABC of Mixing Cocktails and Robert Vermeire's Cocktails and How to Mix Them.
+The first recipes for the sidecar appear in 1922, in Robert Vermeire's Cocktails and How to Mix Them and Harry MacElhone's Harry's ABC of Mixing Cocktails.
 It is one of six basic drinks listed in David A. Embury's The Fine Art of Mixing Drinks (1948).

 In early editions of MacElhone's book, he cites the inventor as Pat MacGarry, "the popular bartender at Buck's Club, London", but in later editions he cites himself.
 While Vermiere states that the drink was "very popular in France.
 It was first introduced in London by MacGarry, the celebrated bartender of Buck's Club."
 Embury credits the invention of the drink to an American army captain in Paris during World War I and named after the motorcycle sidecar that the captain used.

+The earliest recipe in MacElhone is: